 When made with the right ingredients, hummus can be a great addition of fibre, healthy fats and flavour to your day.
 And it only gets better when paired with veggies or seed crackers for even more goodness.

-I love that this super creamy hummus recipe is made with simple pantry ingredients like chickpeas, secret ingredient cashews, lemon and pantry spices.
+I love that this super creamy hummus recipe is made with simple pantry ingredients like chickpeas, secret ingredient hemp seeds, lemon and pantry spices.
 And it’s pretty easy to make too!
 This recipe is all things savoury, creamy, lemony, smooth satisfying, bright and super delicious…

 Super Creamy Chickpea Hummus